0xflux/0xflux.github.io/faq.md

 ![log error](image.png)

 It is also worth saying, a panic does not mean your server will crash, simply that request will 'crash'.
 Thanks to the magic of Rust & Axum the C2 will remain stable.

+## After pulling an update my web server is not working right?

+Read the release notes, ensure you do a clean build of changed components, usually:

+- `docker compose up -d --build c2`
+- `docker compose up -d --build nginx`
+- `docker compose up -d --build client`

+And make sure to restart nginx for it to have ingested the latest configs.

+- `docker compose restart nginx`